-A student who is found to have damaged an ECCS issued laptop must pay for the damaged laptop prior to receiving another laptop.
+A student who is found to have damaged an ECCS-issued laptop must pay for the damaged laptop before receiving another computer.

 A student who defaces or causes damage to their laptop is subject to disciplinary action.
-A student who needs more than two (2) computers during the school year may be subject to a Level 3 offense if the damage to the computer is determined to be made by the student's negligence or willful destruction.
+In addition, a student who needs more than two (2) computers during the school year may be subject to a Level 3 offense if the damage to the computer is determined to be made by the student's negligence or willful destruction.

-Upon dis-enrolling or graduating from ECCS each student is required to return all school materials including their ECCS issued laptop in working order.
+Upon dis-enrolling or graduating from ECCS, each student must return all school materials in working order, including their ECCS-issued laptop.
 Not returning the issued laptop will be considered a theft.

-At the completion of each school year, each ECCS student is required to return all school material including their ECCS issued laptop in working order or pay for the damages.
+After each school year, each ECCS student must return all school material, including their ECCS-issued laptop, in working order or pay for the damages.

-D. Damage, Destruction or Tampering of School Security System and Fire Alarms
+D. Damage, Destruction, or Tampering of School Security System and Fire Alarms

-In-person or online a student shall not cause or attempt to cause material damage to any component of the school's security system, including, but not limited to, video cameras, panic bars, monitors, data systems (see hacking) etc. This also includes tampering with, destroying or triggering fire alarms within the building.
+In-person or online, a student shall not cause or attempt to cause material damage to any component of the school's security system, including, but not limited to, video cameras, panic bars, monitors, data systems (see hacking), etc. In addition, including tampering with, destroying, or triggering fire alarms within the building.
 Students should never open an exterior door for anyone, even if they recognize the person desiring access to the building.
-This action is a breach of the school's security system and will be dealt with seriously.
+This action breaches the school's security system and will be dealt with seriously.